bggridley/VoxelProject/README.md

 ![Time analysis](https://i.imgur.com/MvURnlA.png)

+Looks like *O(nlogn)* :)\
-If you would like to run the program, I would recommend using Visual Studio.
+If you would like to build and run the program, I would recommend using Visual Studio.
+No makefile included.

 ### Dependencies
 - Stb-master (included)